orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.useWAL

-Whether WAL should be used in paginated storage.
+Whether WAL should be used in paginated storage..

 ```
 Setting name...: storage.useWAL